Neivanny1/skillstest/README.md

 # SKILLSTEST
-## Skillstest Build to harness skills
+## SkillsTest Build to harness skills

 Skillstest is an online platform designed to facilitate learning, collaboration, and skill development.
 Whether you're a learner looking to enhance your knowledge, an expert willing to share your expertise, or a tutor seeking to guide others, Skillstest provides a comprehensive environment for all.